SmartsquareGmbH/delete-old-packages/README.md

     package
 ```

-> Delete old versions with a lower semver version than 2.x of the package "package"
+> Delete old versions with a lower semver version than 2.x of the package "package".

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.0